yashisingh26/MetaSleuth-Pro/README.md

 **MetaSleuth-Pro** is a next-gen metadata extraction and digital footprint analysis tool that helps you:

-- 🔓 Reveal hidden metadata from files, images, documents, and archives
+- 🔓 Reveal hidden metadata from images files
-- 🌐 Map GPS coordinates from photos and documents
+- 🌐 Map GPS coordinates from photos
 - 🧠 Detect privacy risks before file sharing
-- 📊 Visualize data in timelines, graphs, and location maps
+- 📊 Visualize data in timelines , location maps

 > Think ExifTool meets Sherlock Holmes—with a modern twist.